 If you've had traditional lessons before, you'll learn how to put your hard-won skills to work in new ways.
 Learning to interact directly with music, switching your attention from your eyes to your ears, takes a little getting used to.
 You'll experience a sense of musical freedom, and a feeling players often describe as "owning" the music they're playing.

-Go to the Contact page to book an appointment.
+Go to the Schedule page to book an appointment.